koko004/unifi-cam-proxy-automated-installer/README.md

 First run Unifi-Protect installer then add Camera and select G3 Micro cam, follow instructions and capture QR to file.

-Upload the QR captured to https://zxing.org cap copy 4 line, this is the TOKEN and you need paste it in this script in section COMPLETE INSTALL and TOKEN fields.
+Upload the QR captured to https://zxing.org and copy 4 line this is the TOKEN and you need paste it in this script in section COMPLETE INSTALL and TOKEN fields.

 You can change MACs from entrypoint.sh files.

 This script is made for 2 cams you can add more or remove editing COMPLETE INSTALL section.